Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Validation and Benchmarking

-where $CVaR^{emp}$ is the empirical CVaR estimate computed using the constraint residual samples $\overline{h}({^{ij}}\mathbf{x})$ along the state-trajectory rollouts following the approach of \cite{yin2023risk}.
-Since, the underlying trajectory optimizer is same for minimizing both our proposed risk surrogate $r_{MMD}^{emp}$ and the baseline $r_{CVaR}^{emp}$, our benchmarking is designed to minimize optimizer bias and study the finite-sample performance of each risk estimate.
+where $CVaR^{emp}$ is the empirical CVaR estimate computed from constraint residual samples $\overline{h}({^{ij}}\mathbf{x})$ along the state-trajectory rollouts \cite{yin2023risk}.
+Since both $r_{MMD}^{emp}$ and $r_{CVaR}^{emp}$ use the same trajectory optimizer, our benchmarking minimizes optimizer bias to fairly evaluate their finite-sample performance.